-Plymouth is the ideal place to soak in the sun and dip your toes in the sand.
+Devon is the ideal place to soak in the sun and dip your toes in the sand, with plenty of beaches near Plymouth.
 Even in the cooler temperatures of autumn and winter, the beach is the perfect spot to spend some time away from it all.
 Read a book, take a walk, or run along the shoreline – there are plenty of ways to spend time at the beach on a budget.

 Plymouth's closest sandy beaches are Bovisands and Wembury, being just a 15 - 20 minute drive away from the city centre.
 Wembury is a beautiful beach, owned by the National Trust, which is just as stunning on a misty winter’s day as it is in the summer heat and is excellent for rock pooling.
 Bovisands is a sheltered bay of yellow sand with cliffs either side, this popular beach has a large expanse of flat sand when the tide is out, making it perfect for games.
 As areas of outstanding natural beauty, these destinations are very popular with locals and families.

 Around 30 minutes from the city centre you will find Jennycliff beach, a very small and cozy pebble beach with rock pools.
 Above the beach, there is a pleasant grass area suitable for picnics and games, and there are beautiful views to enjoy across Plymouth Sound.
 If you feel like chilling out with friends, family or on your own, you should definitely head here.

 An activity that is fun for all ages and equipment can easily be obtained without spending a lot.
 With a net or a line and some bait, you will have a bucket full of crabs in no time – or you can choose to throw them back.